(This page may contain affiliate links and we may earn fees from qualifying purchases at no additional cost to you. See our Disclosure for more info.)

 Write it down and add it to your list of savings goals.
 Then see what you can do to make it happen.

 Short- Or Long-Term Savings Goals and Their Importance

 Take your list of goals and determine a time frame for each one.
 If your daughter is entering kindergarten and you're ready to start saving for college – it's a long-term goal.

 If taking your son to visit colleges triggered the idea for a special summer vacation trip, your time frame to save is much shorter.

 Some people even separate their goals into short-term (1-3 years), mid-term (4-6 years), and long-term goals (7+ years).
 As with many things in personal finance, divide your list into what works best for you!

 After listing your goals, rank each one in terms of importance.
 You may quickly realize you have too many goals to save for.
 Or that some goals don't matter as much as others.

-If you’re saving money for college, it makes sense to try to try to save even small amounts in tax-advantaged accounts when your child is young so you can benefit from compounding interest.
+If you're saving money for college, it makes sense to try to save even small amounts in tax-advantaged accounts when your child is young so you can benefit from compounding interest.

 Prioritizing Your Savings Goals